bacdillon/RPA-UiPath/ACME Invoice-Processing/Readme.md

 Business process to automate
 1) Login to ACME application
-2) Navigate Invoicesearch invoices screen
+2) Navigate Invoice search invoices screen
 3) Click display all invoices
 4) Extract all invoice information
 5) Get only Invoice No, Vendor Tax ID, Invoice Date